+The outline of this paper is as follows.
 We describe the method to obtain the estimated Green's functions for both Rayleigh and Love waves in section 2.
 Evidence for the existence and retrievability of Love waves is presented in section 3.
-In section 4, we describe the method used to obtain the phase velocity measurements and the three-station method developed to estimate the systematic errors and the average uncertainty of the measurements.
+In section 4, we describe the method used to obtain the phase velocity measurements and the three-station method is developed to estimate the systematic errors and the average uncertainty of the measurements.
 Tomography maps at periods of 8, 12, 16, and 20 sec for both Rayleigh and Love wave phase speeds are presented in section 5.
-Throughout the paper, we focus on phase velocity measurements between periods of 8 and 24 sec, where the highest signal-to-noise ratios are observed, on average.
+Throughout the paper, the straight ray theory is used and we focus on phase velocity measurements between periods of 8 and 24 sec, where the highest signal-to-noise ratios are observed, on average.

-2. Data Processing to Produce the Estimated Green's Functions

-We analyzed continuous data from over 250 broadband stations in the western US recorded between 1 November 2005 and 31 October 2006.
+2. Data Processing to Produce the Estimated Green's Functions recorded between 1 November 2005 and 31 October 2006.
 Data from all three components (East, North, Vertical) were used, and cross-correlations between all possible pairs of components from the two-stations were computed.
 The method to obtain the estimated Green's function is similar to that described for Rayleigh waves by Bensen et al. (2007a).
 We summarize it briefly here with a concentration on the Love wave data processing.